 By using an Income-Driven Repayment (IDR) plan, employees of for-profit companies can get their student loans forgiven.

 Though there are many different income-driven repayment plans for federal student loans, the basic rules are the same.
-Borrowers are expected to make payments based upon what they can afford, rather than what they owe.
-As the chart below shows, borrowers are expected to pay 10, 15, 0r 20% of their discretionary income towards their student loans each month.
-After 20 or 25 years worth of payments, the remaining student loan balance is forgiven.
+Borrowers make payments based upon what they can afford rather than what they owe.
+As the chart below shows, borrowers pay 10, 15, 0r 20% of their discretionary income towards their student loans each month.
+After 20 or 25 years worth of payments, borrowers qualify for forgiveness.

 ** Borrowers with graduate school debt will take 25 years, while those with undergrad only can qualify after 20 years.